syntasso/kratix/demo/README.md

 ## Run the demo

-- ⚠️&nbsp;&nbsp;Showing the app in the browser as part of this demo _does_ require internet for the DNS to work
+- ⚠️&nbsp;&nbsp;Showing the Slack notification and the app in the browser as part of this demo _does_ require internet for the DNS to work
 - `./scripts/auto-demo/auto-demo.sh` automates the steps below.

 ### Install the Promise